cloudmesh-community/hid-sp18-704/paper2/report.md

 for a way to create better data so they could create better suggestions to retain customers, they revolutionized that system.
 Gone are the days of simplistic genres of the past created by Hollywood.
-Now are the days of 76,897 to categorize movies according to Netflix. [@Madrigal] Soon this grew into much more.
+Now are the days of 76,897 to categorize movies according to Netflix [@Madrigal2014Netfilx].
+Soon this grew into much more.

 ## The Netflix Quantum Theory